Home / Reviews / Branch Ergonomic Chair

 Tilt and Recline

-The tilt mechanism offers several recline positions with a lockable stop.
-A tension knob under the seat adjusts how much resistance you feel when leaning back.
-The recline range is moderate, around 15 to 20 degrees.
-It is enough for comfortable leaning but not a deep recline.
+The tilt mechanism offers several recline positions with a lockable stop and a tension knob under the seat.
+The recline range is moderate, around 15 to 20 degrees — enough for comfortable leaning but not a deep recline.
 Users who recline heavily will find the Leap V2’s Natural Glide System significantly more satisfying.

 Sitting Experience